Overwhelming support for a four-day week with no loss of pay

-Poll shows strong for Scottish Parliament to review law on assisted dying
+Poll shows strong support for Scottish Parliament to review law on assisted dying

 Our new poll for Dignity in Dying Scotland has revealed that an overwhelming majority of Scots support the Scottish Parliament considering the law on assisted dying for the first time since 2015.
 A total of 86% support Holyrood reviewing the law while 75% support this being done in the next two years.

 Health behaviours have continued to be impacted as a result of the pandemic

 Our new survey with Obesity Action Scotland has been published today, highlighting a range of physical and mental health issues of concern.
 Two fifths of respondents think their diets have worsened during the pandemic.
 The survey also highlights mental health concerns with 6 in 10 Scots reporting that their mental wellbeing and that of members of their family had got worse during lockdown.